mach-composer/mach-composer-cli/docs/src/howto/security/encrypt.md

 mach-composer apply -f main.yml --var-file variables.yml
 ```

-and `variables.yml` is encrpyted with SOPS, MACH composer will use
+and `variables.yml` is encrypted with SOPS, MACH composer will use
 [terraform-sops](https://github.com/carlpett/terraform-provider-sops) to make
 sure the encrypted variables are used in a secure manner.